Saturday Progam

 Private Weekday Classes

 AMB can recommend AMB teachers for private classes during the week.
-Weekday classes are held either at the teacher’s studio or the student’s home.
+Weekday classes are now oline via Zoom.
 Just contact AMB to obtain a recommended teacher.
 This service is invaluable for:

 • AMB students who wish to gain even greater progress in their studies.